Connexity Introduces New Targeted CPC Bidding and Consolidates with PriceGrabber. So, What Does All This Mean?

 Get Help With This Change With OperationROI

 While Connexity is certainly excited about this latest acquisition, this could serve to provide you with unwanted headaches.
 To make sure your migration goes slowly, and that you make the most out of this new, consolidated platform, contact OperationROI.
-We’ll help you optimize your account to ensure that by the end of October you’re in position to excel with Connexity.
+We’ll help you optimize your account to ensure that by the end of October you’re in a position to excel with Connexity.

 Call us at 1-888-277-5429 or by filling out our contact form to learn more.